mosip/mosip-infra/deployment/v3/external/antivirus/clamav/README.md

 # ClamAV

+## Overivew
-ClamAV is open source antivirus software.
-We provide a helm chart to install ClamAV.
-The same may be used for development and testing; for production deployments you may need to use a production-grade antivirus software.
+[ClamAV](https://www.clamav.net/) is an open source antivirus software.
+We install the [wiremind](https://wiremind.github.io/wiremind-helm-charts) helm chart here.
+The docker image has been updated to official image as updated in [`values.yaml`](values.yaml) file.

+The same may be used for development and testing; for production deployments you may need a production-grade antivirus software.

 ## Install
 * Update `replicaCount` and docker image (if required).